 Gender Mainstreaming, Sectoral Issues & Hydro-Meteorological Information Services

 Using the above data points and information as the point of departure, this section presents a synthesis of gender and climate change issues, as these pertain to EWS and CS, as a broad background informing the gender-responsive perspective of IOC Hydromet.
-Then, it identifies sectoral recommendations in relation to gender-responsive planning for hydromet services have been identified for the project’s design and operationalisation.
+Then, it identifies sectoral recommendations in relation to gender-responsive planning for hydromet services that have been identified for the project’s design and operationalisation.

+The Gender-Climate Change-EWS/CS Nexus

 In December 2019, the 25th Conference of the Parties (COP) was held in Madrid, Spain and organized by the Government of Chile, bringing together all the signatories to the United Nations Framework Convention on Climate Change (UNFCCC).
 Renewed demands and efforts for gender mainstreaming and gender-responsive climate change adaptation were highlighted by the Women and Gender Constituency – particularly the inadequacy of transformative action (and policy gaps) on gender-climate issues towards the Lima Work Programme and its Gender Action Plan.

 COP 25 and other high-level policy engagements, between states and international organizations, reveal that gender and climate change issues have been recognized in adaptation and mitigation policy design and action.
 Yet, despite having currency as a concept and perspective, the operationalization of gender-responsive measures in adaptation and mitigation action remains scarce.
 Further, resource mobilization and commitments by national governments, in tandem with local actors, do not exhibit the percolation of these issues – especially at grassroots level where gender-responsive climate action is crucial in determining overall resilience and adaptive capacities of communities.

-Section 2, as presented above, provides various data points (at the national level) to indicate composite and aggregate performances over a range of indicators (poverty, labour, health etc.).
-These numbers speak to the gendered landscape in each country (accompanied with its complexities):

 As elaborated in the funding proposal, this Gender Annex concurs that climate impacts in the IOC countries will be on demographic groups that are (primarily) reliant on natural resource-based livelihoods and agriculture, as well as tourism.
 The stakeholders in these sectors, in each IOC country, require capacity-building to manage changed climate phenomenon, natural disasters and hazards, as well as increasing and intensifying weather events.
 It has been generally observed, that female-headed households and women commonly face higher risks and greater burdens from these impacts, particularly compounded by incidence of poverty, unequal participation in decision-making processes, disparities in labour markets, health risks, etc.

-The following table identifies the risks and (which are addressed in sub-sections 3.2 – 3.5, as well as Section 4)
+The following table identifies the main risks and challenges (which are addressed in sub-sections 3.2 – 3.5, as well as Section 4) relevant for gender mainstreaming in a multi-country EWS and CS adaptation project like IOC Hydromet.